7 Ways a Rent-to-Own Contract Differs From a Regular Rental Lease

 Buyer (and seller) beware

 Rent-to-own home contracts come with risks for both the buyer and seller, says Ruth Wordelman, a longtime real estate agent in Colorado Springs who is also a licensed attorney.
-She has more than 20 years of real estate experience and has worked with over 77% more single-family homes than the average Colorado Springs agent.
+She has more than 27 years of real estate experience and has worked with over 77% more single-family homes than the average agent in her market.
 She has also handled several rent-to-own contracts for clients.

 The biggest risk comes with pricing because the buyer and seller must agree today what the home’s price will be one, two, or three years down the road when the lease is up.
 If home prices rise substantially, the seller is leaving money on the table, she notes.
 If prices drop, the buyer is overpaying and may have trouble getting a loan.